ga4gh/cat-vrs/schema/defs/vrule/ComplexVariationRule.rst

    *  - operator
       - string
       - 1..1
       - The logical operation applied to evaluating the object *operands*.
+MUST be "AND" or "OR".